Geometry of the mirror models dual to the complete intersection of two cubics: Picard--Fuchs equation and infinity

 Consider the following differential operator:

 or, equivalently, in terms of the coordinate $\psi$,

 The operator has degree 4.
-In Theorem \ref{th:v-basis}, we will show that it is the minimal-degree operator that annihilates the form $\omega$ --- a property that defines the Picard-Fuchs operator.
-The associated differential equation $L [\phi] = 0$ is known as the Picard-Fuchs equation.
+In Theorem \ref{th:v-basis}, we will show that it is the minimal-degree operator that annihilates the form $\omega$ --- a property that defines the Picard--Fuchs operator.
+The associated differential equation $L [\phi] = 0$ is known as the Picard--Fuchs equation.
 It can be verified directly using the Taylor series expansion \eqref{eq:phi0} that

 where $\Phi_0$ is the holomorphic period defined in \eqref{eq:phi0}.

 Depending on the context, it may be more natural to express the operator in terms of the $z$-coordinate or the $\psi$-coordinate, which is why both expressions are provided.
 We will show that $L$ annihilates the section $\omega$ and that $L$ can't be decomposed into a product of two differential operators with coefficients in $\C(z)$.
 Such operators are called irreducible.
 Thus, $L$ is the irreducible differential operator that annihilates $\omega$.